mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 First the callback is examined for registered exception.
 If one of the previous record could not be sent, the exception is propagated to Spark framework.
-If any redelivery policy is needed it should be configured on Kafka producer level (retries configuration property).
+If any redelivery policy is needed it should be configured on Kafka producer level.
+Look at [Kafka documentation](http://kafka.apache.org/documentation.html) for `retries` and `retry.backoff.ms` configuration properties.
 Finally Kafka producer metadata are collected and materialized by calling `toList()` method.
 At this moment, Kafka producer starts sending records in background I/O thread.
 To achieve high throughput Kafka producer sends records in batches.

-Because we want to achieve natural stream processing back pressure next batch needs to be blocked until records from current batch are really acknowledged by the Kafka brokers.
+Because we want to achieve natural stream processing back pressure, next batch needs to be blocked until records from current batch are really acknowledged by the Kafka brokers.
 So for each collected metadata (future), method `get()` is called.